sayakpaul/robustness-vit/imagenet_results/imagenet_p/README.md

 You may need to adjust the batch size and the number of GPUs according to the available infrastructure.
 Also, we always recorded the FRs for difficulty level 1.

 We thank Dan Hendrycks for helpful discussions.
-Dan is the main author of the ImageNet-C dataset.
+Dan is the main author of the ImageNet-P dataset.